AaronJGaut/rl/README.md

     rl example

 The script `bin/example` is found and executed on the last line, even from some other directory, because `rl.sh` adds it to the `PATH`.

+# `rlmk`

+`rlmk` is a shortcut to run `make` in the same directory as the `rl.sh` found by `rl`.
+Extra arguments are passed through to the `make` invocation.
+This may be useful to quickly run `PHONY` targets from anywhere in the project tree.

+`rlmk` doesn't automatically include the enviroment set up by `rl`.
+This is a deliberate design choice to discourage unintentially writing Makefiles that only work when run with `rl`.
+To run the Makefile with the `rl` enviroment, either run `rl` as needed within the Makefile or prefix the `rlmk` invocation with `rl` as you would with other commands:

+    rl rlmk <MAKE TARGET>